GenerousLabs/share/do.md

   - [x] Create the web page
   - [ ] Capture the links
 - [x] Switch postoffice codes to \_ separator
+- [ ] Leave only the header sticky, the rest scrolls
+- [x] Change Johannes to the user's actual name in the web site!
+- [ ] Host our own build
+  - Android requests `/assets/xxx` instead of `/app/assets/xxx`
+  - Maybe move it to the root?
+  - Folders are only `assets` and `bundles`, plus the `platform-index.json`

+## Sprint 2 Design Suggestions

+- [ ] Splash screen 1284x2778
+- [ ] Web site design
+- [ ] Home / help page content

 ## Sprint 2 Nice to Have